 Images by Tucker Ballister

 So, now that you know the importance of a tire inflator, let’s look more closely at this model.
-Here are some of the stand-out features of this portable tire inflator from Kohree:
+Here are some of the stand-out electric tire inflator features of this portable unit from Kohree:

 Two Power Supply Modes: Usable with its 12V car charger or via the built-in battery (provided it’s charged).